sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 su -c "make modules_install install"
 ```

-this command will install the kernel, and execute 'update-grub' to add it to the grub menu.
+This command will install the kernel, and execute 'update-grub' to add it to the grub menu.

-before rebooting the system, we can store some logs to compare it later, and look for regression or new errors
+Before rebooting the system, we can store some logs to compare it later, and look for regression or new errors

-we use the dmesg with the -t option, to not display the timestamps.
+We use the dmesg with the -t option, to not display the timestamps.
 This will make it easier later for comparation.

 ```
 dmesg -t > dmesg_current